NixOS/nixpkgs/doc/builders/images/dockertools.section.md

 - `fromImageTag` can be used to further specify the tag of the base image within the repository, in case an image contains multiple tags.
 By default it's `null`, in which case `buildImage` will peek the first tag available for the base image.

-- `contents` is a derivation that will be copied in the new layer of the resulting image.
+- `copyToRoot` is a derivation that will be copied in the new layer of the resulting image.
 This can be similarly seen as `ADD contents/ /` in a `Dockerfile`.
 By default it's `null`.

 - `runAsRoot` is a bash script that will run as root in an environment that overlays the existing layers of the base image with the new resulting layer, including the previously copied `contents` derivation.
 This can be similarly seen as `RUN ...` in a `Dockerfile`.